Eleanor-Shellstrop/ky-unemploy-redo/README.md

   * The "Submit" button on the log in page takes the user to the homepage.
   * The calculator page opens from the "Go To Calculator" button.
   * The "Back To Home" button on the calculator page takes the user back to the homepage.

+# Media Credits:
+* Kentucky COVID-19 seal credits: Concepts by Jason and Brooke Ison and @tizbitz, design by @SinclairArt for https://www.KyforKy.com
+* All other images and video designed by Anne Ensign using https://www.Canva.com